possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 # Poudriere

-The following commands will work on the virtual machine we’ve been using sofar but it will take a long time to compile all the packages.
+The following commands will work on the virtual machine we’ve been using so far but it will take a long time to compile all the packages.
 We’re going to use the cloned virtual machine we created earlier to explore Poudriere.
 Start up the cloned VM.

 Commands to execute: